taxonomy.php

 So in a complex system an agent always needs to adjust (and have the ability to adjust, otherwise nothing can change!).
 But how does an agent know how to adjust?
 The answer lies in a complex system's ability to process flows of information, energy, or resources that enter into the system.
 Again, since a system can be composed of many different kinds of agents, the nature of information, flows or resources can take very different forms.
 For an ant, a driving flow might be food, while for a water molecule it might be differential interactions caused by surface tension.
 But regardless of system, these flows are a kind of engine for change.
 They are the source of difference in the system that drives the some system towards certain behaviors over others.
 No difference, no complex adaptive behavior.

 All of this would be fine and well if we could easily predict how agents adapt with respect to flows, but part of what is intriguing about complexity is that the behavior of any given system is extremely difficult to predict.
 Complexity involves many agents, each responding to local flows and difference, and each adapting to their immediate environment.
 Accordingly, while the overall behavior of a complex system will ultimately gravitate towards better global regimes, the way in which this occurs is non-linear.
 Two seemingly identical complex systems, set in motion at the same time may ultimately behave very differently.
 The systems have a great deal of variability due to feedback loops that can reinforce small variances - making clear regimes of cause and effect messy.
 Hence, complex systems are very difficult to predict because there are so many distinct global regimes that the system might gravitate towards.
-Understanding the non-linearity of complex system behaviors is important because it undermines our ability to predict and control these systems.
+Understanding the non-linearity of complex system behaviors is important because it calls into question our ability to predict and control these systems.
 That said, if we trust that there may well be a multiplicity of different ways in which the system can effectively evolve, then we can set as our target better overall system performance, and trust that a self-organizing system will find a plausible way to get there (acknowledging that there may be more then one way).

 Finally, complexity thinking is intrinsically tied to the concept of emergence: the idea that something can arise that has an identity that is greater then the sum of its interacting parts, and that cannot be reduced to its parts.
 Again, emergence manifests differently depending on the system.
 An emergent ant trail is different from a sand dune is different from a soap bubble.
 But the mechanisms leading to emergence are the same: and if we wish to apply complexity to solving problems by way of emergent solutions, then it is worthwhile to have a better grasp on the nature of these dynamics.

 This site will illustrate some principles using thought experiments.
 These are intended to be speculative, and somewhat playful in nature.
 The point is not to get too much into the weeds regarding the 'reality' of the examples, but instead to use them as speculations on how problems might be framed in complexity terms without needing to resort to computer models.
-This flexibility of thought can then be applied to more real world examples.
+This flexibility of thought can then be applied to many real world examples.

 Imagine you are designer asked to place benches in a park.
 You have 100 benches.
 What is the best way to place them?